QSMxT/QSMxT/README.md

 ## Installation
 ### Quickstart via Neurodesk

-QSMxT can be accessed via [Neurodesk](https://neurodesk.org/), including for free without any installation via [Neurodesk Play](https://play.neurodesk.org/).
+QSMxT can be accessed via [Neurodesk](https://neurodesk.org/), including for free, without any installation via [Neurodesk Play](https://play.neurodesk.org/).
 Once started, QSMxT is available in Neurodesk's module system and via the applications menu.

 #### Updating QSMxT in Neurodesk

 To use the latest version of QSMxT within an older version of Neurodesk, use:

 ```
-bash /neurocommand/local/fetch_and_run.sh qsmxt 4.0.0.post2 20230824
+bash /neurocommand/local/fetch_and_run.sh qsmxt 4.0.1 20230824
 ```

 ### Docker container